A. A. Ames: Political rise

 After losing an independent campaign for mayor in 1898, Ames devised a new strategy.
-In the 1900 primary election for mayor, he exploited a newly adopted rule which changed the city's primary elections to an open primary (allowing voters to vote for candidates in either party).
+In the 1900 primary election for mayor, he exploited a newly adopted rule that changed the city's primary elections to an open primary (allowing voters to vote for candidates in either party).
 He campaigned for votes as a Republican (knowing the competition was limited) and narrowly won the nomination.
 He went on to win the general election in 1900.
 Between his underhanded election strategy and accusations of corruption in his prior administrations, Ames was described as "damned politically, socially and professionally" when he entered office in 1901.

 "The Shame of Minneapolis"

-After entering office, Ames consolidated his power over the city's police department (the one area of city government which the mayor had full control over).
+After entering office, Ames consolidated his power over the city's police department (the one area of city government over which the mayor had full control).
 He fired nearly half of the city's officers and replaced them with his political allies, henchmen, and criminals who purchased their badges.
-As police chief, Ames appointed his brother Colonel Frederick W. Ames, who despite being "a weak, vacillating individual," had recently commanded an entire regiment of Minnesota soldiers during the Philippine–American War.
+As police chief, Ames appointed his brother Colonel Frederick W. Ames, who, despite being "a weak, vacillating individual," had recently commanded an entire regiment of Minnesota soldiers during the Philippine–American War.
 Norman W. King, a gambler and underworld figure, became the city's chief of detectives.
 Medical student and confidant Irwin A. Gardner was made a special policeman, worked as the Mayor's bagman, and was also put in charge of the city's vice squad.

 Mayor Ames and the Minneapolis police began operating as an organized crime syndicate, extorting protection money and various "fines" from the city's illegal businesses.
-The money collected was turned over to Ames and only small fees were given to his associates.
-Minneapolis was promoted as an "open city" to criminals across the country and criminals were released from the city's jail.
+The money collected was turned over to Ames, and only small fees were given to his associates.
+Minneapolis was promoted as an "open city" to criminals across the country, and criminals were released from the city's jail.
 Illegal businesses such as opium joints, gambling parlors, and houses of prostitution blossomed, many in the Gateway district.
 It was speculated that women were setting up candy stores to run a legitimate business to children and workers out front, but providing the services of prostitutes in the back.

 After a year in office, Ames' organization began to swirl out of control.
 Ames was drinking heavily and the various police and politicians under him began to fight among themselves, withholding money from Ames or developing their own extortion schemes without his approval.
 Attempts by the Hennepin County sheriff to crack down on the widespread criminal activities were quashed, but even average citizens were aware of the city's descent into corruption.